So you’ve received a notice to report to jury duty.

 I approached Bloomberg once at a Gracie Mansion BBQ, where I asked him to reconcile his administration of marijuana arrests with his own admission of personal use and enjoyment.
 He hemmed and hawed.
 I asked why he wouldn’t arrest himself for the past use, and he said “That’s not how the law works.”
 I said, “So, really you’re just saying ‘I got away with it.’”
 At that point he said, “You and I have nothing in common,” and walked away.

 How’s de Blasio doing?
 In the first four months of his administration, the NYPD arrested an average of 80 people a day for possessing small amounts of marijuana.
 This was slightly higher than average daily arrests under Bloomberg in 2013.
 Brooklyn District Attorney Ken Thompson recently announced his office won’t prosecute first-time offenders charged with possession of small amounts of marijuana.
 NYPD commissioner Bill Bratton responded to say that “will not result in any changes [of police operations].”
-A de Blasio spokesperson said the mayor agrees with both men.
+A de Blasio spokesperson said the mayor agreed with both men.
+Today, New York City averages about 20,000 marijuana arrests per year, and although African-Americans and Latinos make up about half the population, they make up about 85 percent of those arrested for low-level marijuana offenses.
 So… let’s get back to nullification.

 If you object to how drug use and addiction are treated as crimes, rather than as medical or liberty issues, then jury duty is one of the most powerful legal weapons you have against the Drug War.